 How to tell what the wedding's dress code is - even if the couple didn't tell you

 Still not sure?
-Here’s some other dress code hints:
+Here are some other dress code hints:

 - The location of the wedding.
 Church = formal.
 Beach = informal.

 - The time of day dictates formality.
 White and black tie weddings are usually held after 5.00 pm.
-(So if the ceremony is at 3 – in theory the dress code is cocktail attire.
-In practice, many NZ weddings are held at 3, so read into this one with other cues).
+(So if the ceremony is at 3 - in theory the dress code is cocktail attire.).

 - A floaty dress that easily gets caught in the wind may not be appropriate for an outdoor wedding...

 - High heels should be avoided at a garden or beach wedding, as these easily sink in the grass or in the sand.
 Stick with wedges or flats.